 Rule 12b-1 permits an investment company to pay expenses associated with the distribution of its shares in accordance with a plan adopted by its Board of Directors and approved by its shareholders.
-Pursuant to such rule, the Board of Directors of the funds' Class II shares have approved and entered into the Class II Plan.
+Pursuant to such rule, the Board of Directors of the fund's Class II have approved and entered into the Class II Plan.
 The plan is described below.

-In adopting the plan, the Board of Directors (including a majority of directors who are not interested persons of the funds, as defined in the Investment Company Act, hereafter referred to as the independent directors) determined that there was a reasonable likelihood that the plan would benefit the funds and the shareholders of the affected classes.
-Some of the anticipated benefits include improved name recognition of the funds generally; and growing assets in existing funds, which helps retain and attract investment management talent, provides a better environment for improving fund performance, and can lower the total expense ratio for funds with stepped-fee schedules.
+In adopting the plan, the Board of Directors (including a majority of directors who are not interested persons of the fund, as defined in the Investment Company Act, hereafter referred to as the independent directors) determined that there was a reasonable likelihood that the plan would benefit the fund and the shareholders of the affected class.
+Some of the anticipated benefits include improved name recognition of the fund generally; and growing assets in existing funds, which helps retain and attract investment management talent, provides a better environment for improving fund performance, and can lower the total expense ratio for funds with stepped-fee schedules.
 Pursuant to Rule 12b-1, information about revenues and expenses under the plan is presented to the Board of Directors quarterly.
 Continuance of the plan must be approved by the Board of Directors, including a majority of the independent directors, annually.
-The plan may be amended by a vote of the Board of Directors, including a majority of the independent directors, except that the plan may not be amended to materially increase the amount to be spent for distribution without majority approval of the shareholders of the affected classes.
-The plan terminates automatically in the event of an assignment and may be terminated upon a vote of a majority of the independent directors or by vote of a majority of outstanding shareholder votes of the affected classes.
+The plan may be amended by a vote of the Board of Directors, including a majority of the independent directors, except that the plan may not be amended to materially increase the amount to be spent for distribution without majority approval of the shareholders of the affected class.
+The plan terminates automatically in the event of an assignment and may be terminated upon a vote of a majority of the independent director class.